The following units are delivered in a clustered arrangement:

 - if you work in a mine in New South Wales, South Australia, Western Australia, or Victoria: minimum 20 years of age.

-It is highly recommended that you are proficient in the use of Ventsim, Microsoft Word, Excel, PowerPoint and Outlook prior to enrolment.
+It is highly recommended that you are proficient in Microsoft Word, Excel, PowerPoint and Outlook prior to enrolment.
 If you require an upgrade to your computer skills, we recommend using the free online tutorials available from Microsoft or else attend a short course.
 These courses are not provided by Simtars.

 Foundation skill requirements

 - To study in this course, you will be required to have core skills at level 5, or the ability to reach level 5 with support, on the Australian Core Skills Framework (ACSF).
-Simtars has a BKSB eLearning solution to assess Language, Literacy, Numeracy (LLN) and foundation skills.
+Simtars has an eLearning solution to assess Language, Literacy, Numeracy (LLN) and foundation skills.

-- Prior to enrolment you will be sent an email with a link to BKSB to complete the LLN initial assessment.
-If you do not reach the required foundation level, the BKSB tool can provide tutorials to help you reach the required foundation skill level.
+- Prior to enrolment you will be sent an email with a link to complete the LLN initial assessment.
+If you do not reach the required foundation level, the LLN tool can provide tutorials to help you reach the required foundation skill level.
 For more information about Foundation Skills, see the ‘Choosing your Course’ section in our Learner Handbook.

 Materials and equipment required